 I’m a sucker for pretty outdoor malls, and the Grove is no exception.
-Sure it’s crowded, but its the atmosphere that is worth wondering around for and fighting it out for a parking spot.
+Sure it’s crowded, but its the atmosphere that is worth wondering around for and fighting it out for a coveted parking spot.
 Head to the central fountains for a prime photo opp.
-If you’re around during Christmas time make sure to stay for the fake snow.
+If you’re around during Christmas time make sure to stay for the (fake) snow.

 Warner Bros.
 Studio Tour Hollywood

 There are several options when taking a studio tour in LA, but Warner Bros.
 Studio Tour is a long-time favorite.
 Go on a 3-hour tour that covers the sound stages and sets of popular TV shows and movies, and learn about the history of one of the biggest movie studios in the area.
 If you want, book a live taping on the studio lot beforehand and watch a show like Ellen or Conan.

 Located in Expo Park, right next to the Natural History Museum, this is one of the few spots in the country that you can see a retired space shuttle.
-The shuttle itself is located in the California Science Center, and you can avoid waiting in line by ordering tickets online that include entry to the museum’s exhibits and the IMAX theater as well.
+Space Shuttle Endeavour is located in the California Science Center, and you can avoid waiting in line by ordering tickets online that include entry to the museum’s exhibits and the IMAX theater as well.

 The insta-famous Yayoi Kusama’s Infinity Mirrored Room is a must-see installation at this contemporary art museum.
 Timed-tickets to the museum are free, but you need to get a separate ticket to the exhibit by waiting in line in the lobby.
 Travel tip: Tuesdays and Thursdays are less busy if you get there before 1pm.